matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 ## Alternatives

 An alternative approach could involve introducing a completely new API for extended profile information.
-However, this may lead to more significant changes and increased complexity for client developers.
+However, this may lead to increased complexity for client and server implementations.

 ## Security Considerations